-8 Section 58 and 120 of the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)
+8 Section 58 and 120 of the Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)

-- Comply with and verify adherence to all policies and procedures aimed at managing fraud risk. - Implement and verify adherence at all levels to internal controls established to safeguard and maintain accountability of the assets of the RCBs. - Report all fraud cases in line with the provisions relating to fraud reporting in the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)9 and implement sanctions in line with the RCB's approved fraud management policy.
+- Implement and oversee effectiveness of programmes to create awareness of fraud management policies and procedures among staff and clients. - Comply with and verify adherence to all policies and procedures aimed at managing fraud risk. - Implement and verify adherence at all levels to internal controls established to safeguard and maintain accountability of the assets of the RCBs. - Report all fraud cases in line with the provisions relating to fraud reporting in the Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)9 and implement sanctions in line with the RCB's approved fraud management policy.